Wednesday 6 May 2026 – Open Access and Responsible Research

 Open Access – Code and Models

 This hands-on session introduces the essentials of Open Access for code and models, focusing on practical skills.
-Participants will get started with code versioning using git, learn the basics of creating and sharing Docker container files, and explore how to document and share AI models.
+Participants will get started with code versioning using git, learn the basics of reusable data processing pipelines, and explore how to document and share models.
 No prior experience is required!

 OR